 According to OSAC India 2016 Crime & Safety report, Mumbai is generally safe for expats.
 Foreigners communities are protected by adequate police.
 Violence towards foreigners resulting in serious injury or death is rare.
 However, expats living in Mumbai should be aware of petty crime and residential theft.

 The main cuisine in Mumbai is Maharashtrian, which covers a range of rice, wheat, lentils and vegetables.
-One of the typical Maharashtrian dish is called Thalipeeth (savoury multi-grain pancake widely consumed in India).
+One of the typical Maharashtrian dishes is called Thalipeeth (savoury multi-grain pancake widely consumed in India).
 Water buffalo milk butter is very popular among Maharashtrians.
-The other must-order dish is butter chicken, best served with Indian breads like naan.
+The other must-order dish is butter chicken, best served with Indian bread like naan.

 Shopping in Mumbai is a pleasant experience.
 There are many shopping malls, gift & speciality shops, art galleries and antique stores.
 If you like street shopping, you can go and visit the fashion street.
-This place has large number of street sellers.
-Another options is go to Linking Road.
+This place has a large number of street sellers.
+Another option is to go to Linking Road.
 You will find clothes, books, shoes, jewellery and handicrafts there.

 As being one of India’s most international cities, Mumbai has the best medical care within India.
 Public hospitals are generally good, however, the quality and standards of medical care may vary greatly between regions.
 Most expats living in Mumbai will want to choose private medical services.
 Both private hospitals and clinics are available in Mumbai.
 These private medical facilities have English speaking medical staffs.
-It is suggested that expats moving to Mumbai obtain international health insurance to cover private medical cost.
+It is suggested that expats moving to Mumbai obtain international health insurance to cover the private medical cost.
 To know about healthcare system in Mumbai check out our healthcare region page.

 4. Insurance for Expatriates in India